gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/03_runtime_order_and_role_handoffs.md

 - preserve history without letting it dominate fresh evidence
 - avoid replacing the whole state with prose

+Detailed feedback, reweighting, decay, and restart rules are defined in 06_feedback_and_state_update_rules.md.

 ### Required result
 At the end of the update, the state must be ready for:
 - continuation